Mount Gibson Sanctuary: Landscape and climate

 Mount Gibson contains rocky ranges, floodplains, claypans, salt-lakes and sand-plains.
 The climate is semi-arid with winter rainfall and hot, dry summers.
 Average annual rainfall is 250–300 mm.

 Ecosystems

 Floristically, Mount Gibson contains elements of both the south-west region and the arid zone, due to its transitional location on the mulga-eucalypt line.
 Much of the reserve is dominated by Wheatbelt flora, largely cleared elsewhere, including extensive eucalypt woodlands, with stands of salmon gum, York gum and gimlet.

 Fauna

 Both red and western grey kangaroos are found on the reserve, emphasizing the transitional nature of its location.
 Other mammals are Mitchell's hopping mouse and the little long-tailed dunnart.
 Significant bird species include malleefowl, Major Mitchell's cockatoo and regent parrot.
-Western quolls were reintroduced to the sanctuary, initially, from 2016, in a predator-proof site, and later, in 2023 and 2024, outside that site.
+Western quolls were reintroduced to the sanctuary in 2023 and 2024, outside the sanctuary's feral predator free area.

 An indicator of floristic richness is a collection of over 100 species of native bees on the property.